phillipgessert/phillipgessert.github.io/index.md

 I do not treat your book as a rote technical task.
 I am a designer, first and foremost, and strive to create tasteful and elegant designs.

 ---

+>Phillip is a pure delight to work with.
+He's meticulous, professional, punctual, and highly capable.
+He's met my exacting demands time and time again, even when under pressure of timeline and budget.
+He's my only choice when it comes to laying out a book, and I plan on using him for many more projects to come.
+>
+> Ben Dutter, Sigil Stone Publishing

 >Phillip and I have worked together for a few years now and with each project he has devoted himself to the task and will not quit until the job is done to satisfaction.
 Very personable and detailed-oriented, I recommend him highly!
 >
 > Kwasi Konadu, Diasporic Africa Press